daviddetorres/jscumm/docs/Creating_scenes.md

 :sunglasses: Remember to use functions all you can to save code.

-Even if it is a JSON-based scripting language, it is a programming language after all, so behave yourself and write clean code.
+Even if it is a JSON-based scripting language, it is a programming language after all, so behave yourself and write clean code (the yourself-of-the-future will never thank you enough for this).

 With the command goto you can call other actions in the characters of the scene, or even in items.
 This actions can be the standard ones... or not!